codemeta/codemeta.github.io/content/tools.md

 ## Tools for Supported Versions

-The tables in this section contain tools for supported versions of CodeMeta.'
+The tables in this section contain tools for supported versions of CodeMeta.

 Note: Tools marked with a warning symbol ( ⚠️ ) are not known to support the *latest version* of CodeMeta.
 {.tip}